AndreasG11/MAE224/Wind-Turbine-Design-and-Final-Report-Guidelines.md

 ## Week 4: May 1-5
 Characterize your turbines and construct your power curves.
 **Deliverables DUE MAY 9th:** There are two components to the final lab report: an 8 page group report and a 2 page individual abstract and discussion.

+# Final Report Guidelines
+Final Report **due by 5pm on Deans Date (May 16th, 2017)**, both group and individual.

+## 8 Page Group Report
+You and your lab partners will collaborate on the 8 page group report and hand in one single .pdf document (via email to the lab email address).
+Maximum length is 8 pages for the group section.
+It should include the following:

+### Introduction
+- Discuss scientific concept of the final project.
+- Effectivelly present the objectives and purpose of the final project.

+### Experimental Setup
+- Give some detail on the measurements you made.

+### Design Process
+- Images and specifications (don't go overboard with the dimensions you give us).
+- Calculation of the projected area--measured using CAD, a DSLR camera, or otherwise
+- Why you chose this particular design.
+- Explain the fluid mechanics of your design.
+- What changed and why between your two rotor designs?

+### Results
+- Cp vs. TSR plots for all turbines.
+- Qblade prediction of performance.

+## 2 Page Individual Report
+Each lab member is required to write a 2 page maximum report, also turned in to the lab email address as a .pdf document.
+The report should contain the following:

+### Abstract
+- Summarize your take on the turbine design process, this should cover the entire lab (group report sections and individual sections).

+### Discussion
+- Explain the fluid mechanics and the motivation behind the design.
+- Analyze the testing results.
+- Compare with your predictions.
+Did they match?
+If they were different, why?
+- How can the turbine design be improved?

+### Conclusions
+- Summarize the findings of the final project (don't just state what you did).